The Vermont Statutes Online

 § 1212.
 Conditions of release and parole; arrest upon violation

-(b) A court which requires as a condition of release that a defendant not operate a motor vehicle shall so notify the Commissioner of Motor Vehicles.
+(b) A court that requires as a condition of release that a defendant not operate a motor vehicle shall so notify the Commissioner of Motor Vehicles.
 The Commissioner shall take suitable steps to assure that this information is available to law enforcement officers.
-The Court shall promptly advise the Commissioner of any modification of this condition of release and of the termination of proceedings.
+The court shall promptly advise the Commissioner of any modification of this condition of release and of the termination of proceedings.